-Canine degenerative myelopathy (DM) is a slowly progressive disease of the spinal cord.
+Canine degenerative myelopathy is a slowly progressive disease of the spinal cord.
 It has been compared to ALS in humans.
 The symptoms start gradually and the disease usually progresses through three distinct stages over the course of six months to a year.

 The early stages of degenerative myelopathy start with an almost imperceptible weakness in the animal's hindquarters.
 DM is an insidious disease and it is all too easy to overlook in the early stages.
 One clue can be uneven wear on a dog's rear nails, though this can be caused by many other things.